Our Sales Team's Inbox Is Killing Your Revenue: And Nobody Wants to Talk About It

 - We cleaned up what actually needed to come through to their inboxes.

-- We killed a bunch of automated alerts that nobody needed.
+- We killed automated alerts that nobody needed.

 - We created a system where prospects landed in a different space than internal noise.